Open-STEM/Open-STEM.github.io/docs/source/examples/index.rst

     reflectance.get_left_reflectance()
     reflectance.get_right_reflectance()

 Neither of these methods take in parameters.
-The value that the sensor outputs is hard to grasp in terms of real world values (higher number usually means a lighter color surface), so most of the time we use the two sensors (right and left) together so that we can compare them.
+The value that the sensor outputs is hard to grasp in terms of real world values (higher number usually means a lighter color or more reflective surface), so most of the time we use the two sensors (right and left) together so that we can compare them.

 .. code::